 }

-- Header secret over query param.
+NextRequest.
+Next.js 16 / TypeScript flags a value import that is used only as a type;import typekeeps the bundle clean. - Header secret over query param.
 A header does not show up in CDN access logs.

-Tag cached fetches so revalidateTag works
+Tag cached data so revalidateTag works

 // lib/content.ts